darcyrobin/La-Law/README.md

 # La-Law
 This Project is developed by Robin.
-There are some friend who helped me during development. those are Ashraful Islam, Mahadi Hasan.
+There are some friends who helped me during development. those are Ashraful Islam and Mahadi Hasan.